'Tis the Season for Colds! When to Keep Your Child Home from Preschool

 At this time of year it probably feels like your child is constantly sick.
 Whether they have a runny nose, a cough, a stomach bug or a fever, it’s difficult to know if you should keep your child at home or send them to preschool.
 It’s very common for children at preschool age to have a runny nose with many fighting at least 6-8 colds a year.

 In a child care setting, illnesses spread quickly because most children are still building their immune system.
-We’ve covered everything you need to know about the five most common viruses that your little one will most likely catch during their time at preschool right here.
+We’ve covered everything you need to know about the five most common viruses that your little one will most likely catch during their time at preschool right.
+See the Top 5 Common Viruses.

 When to Keep Your Child at Home